Post

 Step 8, Bake

 Bake for 18 to 22 minutes.
 This is the critical part.
 The edges should look set and slightly cracked.
 The middle should still look soft and slightly wobbly when you tap the side of the tin.
-A skewer inserted into the centre should come out with wet, fudgy batter on it.
+A skewer or knife inserted into the centre should come out with wet, fudgy batter on it.
 Not raw runny mix, but not clean either.

 Underbake on purpose